Amazon Prime Video release dates 2020: major upcoming shows revealed - TheNewsTrace

-With continued stress from Netflix, NOW TV and shortly Disney+, the streaming service wars are set to essentially warmth up in 2020.

-Amazon Prime Video might be jostling to return out on high, kicking off its yr with the likes of Star Trek: Picard and Treadstone, whereas new seasons of The Boys and Carnival Row are ready within the wings.
+Amazon Prime Video can be jostling to come back out on prime, kicking off its 12 months with the likes of Star Trek: Picard and Treadstone, whereas new seasons of The Boys and Carnival Row are ready within the wings.

-Listed below are the major shows confirmed for Prime Video in 2020…

 February